matthew-walter-works/matthew-walter-works/README.md

 🛠️ what do i do?

-Right now, I’m partnering with teams through tje consulting firm, **Solid Endeavor**, helping them level up their infrastructure, automation, and security.
+Right now, I’m partnering with teams through **Solid Endeavor**, helping them level up their infrastructure, automation, and security.
 Previously, I was Head of Infrastructure at Equilibrium Energy, where I led a platform team focused on scalable, secure Kubernetes environments across AWS.

 Before that, I held principal engineering and management roles at Vimeo, CVS, and Aetna, delivering solutions in CI/CD, developer security, observability, and data platforms.